 - Do you have an employer contribution-matching plan?

-When a TFSA May be Preferable Over a RRSP
+When a TFSA May Be Preferable Over an RRSP

 1. Earning a Low Income: If you are just entering the workforce and are earning a low-income (<40,000), a TFSA may be preferable.
 You can maximize your TFSA now while carrying your RRSP contribution room forward to future years when your marginal tax is higher and you will get more in tax refunds.

 If earning a low income, or are close to retirement, and expect to qualify for the Guaranteed Income Supplement (GIS), the TFSA is preferable.
 This is because eligible GIS benefits decrease by $1 for every $2 in additional income above the maximum threshold.

 If RRSP and other taxable income are high enough (more than $79,054 for 2020 – July 2020 to June 2021 payment period), there may also be a clawback of Old Age Security (OAS) pension.
 However, TFSA income does not count towards taxable income.

 2. No Income: Funds contributed to a TFSA can come from any source.
 This means you can use the TFSA to start investing tax-free even if you are not working.
 RRSP contributions are tied to earned income.